-- Two groups play 3v3 cross-ice mini game. - A team scores by getting the ring in the net or hitting the pylon with the ring.
+- Two groups play 3v3 or 4v4 half-ice mini game (choose based the number of players at practice). - A team scores by getting the ring in the net or hitting the pylon with the ring. - Implement the use of a passing line (either using existing ice markings or drawing the line).